aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/vba-project/add-a-library-reference-to-vba-project-in-workbook/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to add or register the library reference to the VBA project through code.
-You can do it using Aspose.Cells [**VbaProject.References.AddRegisteredReference()**](https://reference.aspose.com/cells/nodejs-cpp/vbaprojectreferencecollection/#addRegisteredReference-string-) method.
+You can do it using Aspose.Cells [**VbaProjectReferenceCollection.addRegisteredReference(string, string)**](https://reference.aspose.com/cells/nodejs-cpp/vbaprojectreferencecollection/#addRegisteredReference-string-string-) method.

 {{% /alert %}}